LeaVerou/lea.verou.me/2024/context-chips/index.md

 and new features which tend to be higher priority for browser vendors would still get the full UI, comments and all.
 Instead, to improve the experience for cutting edge features, we introduced a "Not implemented" tag next to the "Used it" option.

-One disadvantage of the mini feature UI is that due to the way sentiment chips work, it is not possible to select sentiment for features you have not used: once you click on a chip, it also *selects* the feature, as if you had clicked on its label.
+One disadvantage of the mini feature UI is that due to the way context chips work, it is not possible to select sentiment for features you have not used: once you click on a chip, it also *selects* the feature, as if you had clicked on its label.
 I guess it could be possible to click on a chip and then *uncheck* the feature, but that would be a very weird interaction.